 The value of supply is not the value of foreign currency tendered as consideration exchanged at the registered person's low exchange rate.
-Instead, it is the value of foreign currency tendered as consideration converted at the exchange rate determined by the registered banks and bureaux de change operating in the foreign exchange markets at the time of supply (payment).
+Instead, it is the value of foreign currency tendered as consideration converted at the exchange rate determined by the approved banks and bureaux de change operating in the foreign exchange markets at the time of supply (payment).
+The applicable exchange rate in all cases is the "buy-rate".